Sanjay-00/AutoCAM/README.md

 AutoCAM eliminates this entirely.
 Upload a CIBIL PDF → get a formatted, validated Excel file in under a minute.

-- Extracts all loan accounts automatically (active and closed)
+- Extracts all loan accounts automatically (active, closed, written-off, and settled, with delinquent/suit-filed flagged separately)
 - Covers **CRIF High Mark Retail**, **CRIF Commercial ACE**, and **TransUnion CIBIL** formats  -  PDF or raw HTML export
 - Reads **scanned / image-only** reports via OCR, not just digital PDFs
 - **Self-validates** every extraction against the report's own summary totals before delivering results
+- On CRIF Commercial ACE reports, adds a **Credit Analysis** view alongside the account table  -  exposure vs. the rest of the market, asset-class distribution, and a derogatory-status rollup, both in the app and in the downloaded Excel
 - Falls back to Gemini automatically (text correction) on CRIF Retail, and optionally to Gemini **Vision** (full re-extraction + DPD enrichment) on scanned CRIF Commercial reports  -  no user action needed for the free path, one checkbox for the paid one
 - Outputs an Excel file in the exact format required for the CAM, with DPD gradient colour coding and a live SUMIF total